“A great technical singletrack that is more flowing than other mesa rides, but still has some fun, expert features.

 There is no camping allowed within 1/2 mile of the main road (Smithsonian Butte road).

 The Wire Mesa Loop is a fun, technical singletrack with amazing vistas of Zion National Park.
+It's not a beginner trail because of the technical section.
 It's a faster, flowing trail compared to other mesa trails like Gooseberry Mesa, and provides a different riding experience for the area.
-It's also a great learning trail for peeps that are not quite ready to take on the more advanced mesa rides.
+It's also a great learning trail for peeps that are not quite ready to take on the more advanced mesa rides (gooseberry mesa).
+This trail has plenty of technical slick rock, lots of short up and downs that challenge cardiac fitness.
 Bring plenty of water.
 Drinking water is not available on the mesa.
+When dry and hot, can be sandy.

 There are three signed "Easy/More Difficult" splits along the trail.
 Be warned the "More Difficult" routes have Black Diamond level features.
 This map follows the easier option on the splits.